 Microwave the eggs again for 1 minute.
 Then gently scrape around the sides and bottom with a fork.

 Sprinkle the scallions on top and microwave the eggs again for 45 seconds to 1 minute, until the eggs are just set and soft when poked with a fork.
 The total cook time depends on the power level of your microwave.
 The gyeran jjim should look like custardy scrambled eggs, soft but set without jiggling—something you can’t wait to scoop into!

 A bit of water on top is normal.
 I think of it as a comforting dashi soup.
 If the eggs look underdone, microwave in 15-second increments until cooked through.
 Allow the eggs to cool for a few minutes before serving.

 Store leftover gyeran jjim tightly covered in the fridge for up to 2 days.
 Depending on how much is leftover, reheat it in the microwave for 45 seconds to a minute and a half, just enough to warm the eggs through.

 Did you love the recipe?
-Leave us a review!
+Leave us some stars below!